marla-gsng/Web-Dev-Class_/README.md

 # Environment Configurations

-This document contains a list of terminal commands and git commands below.
+This document contains a list of terminal commands and git commands.

 ## Terminal Commands